View All Related Blog Posts→

 If you love to swim in the sea (which Bradley really does), then there are lots of swimming opportunities both north and south of Goa.
 Actually, all of the beaches I’ve mentioned so far can be swam in, but our favourite is Palolem beach, which made the top five best beaches in Goa for foreigners list.

-Mobor beach is a good choice for couples.
+Mobor beach is a good choice for couples travelling together.
 It’s located in South Goa, next to the Cavelossim beach and it offers something for every couple.
 There are many restaurants and bars to enjoy romantic beach meals, there are beautiful sunsets, there are cruises on the Sal, dolphin and bird tours.

 It’s even got the two most expensive hotels in Goa, and the best casino (if you’re into gambling).